EPAT (Extracorporeal Pulse Activation Technology)

 Heel pain is one of the most common foot problem presenting to our office.
 It is often attributed to plantar fascitis.
 While most heel pain is responsive to conservative therapy including orthotics, strapping, physical therapy, NSAIDS, corticosteroid injections and rest, 20% of patients remain with pain.
 These patients are faced with the choice of having surgery or living with pain.

 An alternative to surgery includes Shockwave Therapy.
-Shockwave Therapy is commonly used by Dr. Fein and Dr. Tauber with high success rates.
+Shockwave Therapy is commonly used by Dr. Fein and Dr. Otfinoski with high success rates.
 But until now, this method has been costly and requires anesthesia.

-A new technology introduced to the Danbury area by Dr. Fein and Dr. Tauber is EPAT, a painless method that uses the same technology.
+A new technology introduced to the Danbury area by Dr. Fein and Dr. Otfinosk is EPAT, a painless method that uses the same technology.

 Swiss made EPAT is used extensively in Europe and Canada.
 The mode of action during Pulse Therapy is to stimulate chemical processes providing improved blood circluation in the pain regions to promote natural healing.